BierOne/BierOne.github.io/_posts/2024-11-09-japan-solo-trip-kyushu.md

 In the morning, I said goodbye to Alison.
 We went to a nearby café for lunch together.
 Alison mentioned how many friendships formed during travels tend to be fleeting, but she believed we were real friends and would have a lasting friendship.

-In the afternoon, I spent some time preparing for a research topic related to my LW work.
+In the afternoon, I spent some time preparing for a research topic related to my work.
 By evening, I headed to the top of Mount Inasayama, where the view was breathtaking.
 I watched the sunset and the stunning nightscape of Nagasaki—it was absolutely beautiful.

 Just as I was about to leave, I unexpectedly ran into Lior again.
 It felt like fate to meet him here.
 He was carrying a Sony camera (looked like an R3, he said) that he'd been using for years.
 I had a look at his photos—they were really impressive.
 Unfortunately, I was rushing to catch a ride, so we didn’t get to chat much.